The Root Problem: Inequality of Opportunity

-Millions of Nepali women are illiterate.
-In a society where females are generally given more duties and less personal freedom and opportunities than their male peers, increasing the availability of education and literacy for women and girls of all ages is a vital step forward.
+In a society where females are generally given more duties and allowed less personal freedom and fewer opportunities than their male peers, improving access to training and education for women and girls is a vital step forward.
 When women are able to access and understand the written word, as well as perform basic math operations, a world of potential opens before them.
-While ETC’s Women’s Development Program encompasses the formation of women’s groups and cooperatives, the creation of savings and loan associations, and initiation of a host of social and economic development activities, literacy training remains a foundational activity.
+ETC’s Women’s Development Program also encompasses the formation of women’s groups and cooperatives, the creation of savings and loan associations, and the provision of practical training activities related to food security and economic development.

 The Basic Literacy classes (beginning and advanced) last six months and are held for two hours per night, six nights per week.
 As they gain skills, the women are encouraged to express their views in Learner Generated Material workshops.
 They write stories, poems, and articles which ETC collects and publishes, and the publications are distributed to all women’s group members.
 Seeing their own written words formally presented provides them with a wonderful sense of accomplishment and validation, and increases their self-confidence.
 Celebration of events such as International Women’s Day and International Literacy Day also help motivate women and their communities to achieve the goals they set for themselves.